- Admissions Menu

-A determination is made once the Admissions office receives official high school and college transcripts.
+A determination is made once the Admissions Office receives official high school and college transcripts.
 The goal of assessment testing is to give each student the best start!
-Study guides are available through the Learning and Success Center.
+Study guides are available through Testing Services.

 What is advisement and registration?

-Once accepted to a particular program, students can register at the Advising, Career and Transfer Center (ACTC).
+Once accepted to a particular program, students can register at the Advising & Transfer Center.
 The advisor and student discuss the student’s academic and career plans and then formally register for classes.
 Registration involves the actual selection of classes for the upcoming semester.